What is the UEFA Europa League? Briefly, the Europa League is the No. 2 European…

 Perhaps the most well-known player to don a Villarreal uniform was its all-time leading scorer, Italy’s Giuseppe Rossi, who made 136 appearances from 2007-13 and scored 82 goals.

-By winning the Europa League last season, Villarreal qualified to compete in the Champions League for the first time since 2015-16.
+By finishing fifth in La Liga last season, Villarreal have qualified for the Europa League for the first time since 2020.